 - Open Developer options and locate WebView Implementation or something concerning WebView.

-You can enable use it if you are using the default browser although, for the overall stability, we don’t suggest using anything other than Chrome WebView (Android 7.0 Nougat) and Android System WebView (Android 10).
+You can enable proprietary WebView APIs if you are using the default browser although, for overall stability, we don’t suggest using anything other than Chrome WebView (Android 7.0 Nougat) and Android System WebView (Android 8 and later).